bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-09-23-sexy-beast.md

-<![endif]-->
+---
+layout: post
+title: Sexy Beast
+published: true
+date: 2023-09-23
+readtime: true
+categories: ['ACTING HARD<br> WORKING CLASS MASCULINITY IN BRITISH CINEMA']
+tags: [Drama, Thriller]
+metadata: 'UK 2020, 110 mins<br> Director: Gerard Johnson'
+pdf: '2023-09-22-muscle.pdf'
+---

 _Contains strong violence._

 If _Scum_’s Carlin made it to adulthood, he might have resembled Gal, an ex-con enjoying life in the south of Spain.
 But the arrival of terrifying gang enforcer Don Logan disrupts Gal’s languorous, sun-kissed existence.
-Commercials and music video director Jonathan Glazer parodies masculine bravado with glee, while Winstone and Kingsley turn in career-best performances. bfi.org.uk
+Commercials and music video director Jonathan Glazer parodies masculine bravado with glee, while Winstone and Kingsley turn in career-best performances.
+**bfi.org.uk**

 **Jonathan Glazer on ‘Sexy Beast’**

-_Why did you want to make_ Sexy Beast_?_
+_Why did you want to make_ Sexy Beast _?_

 The work of writers Louis Mellis and David Scinto had a flavour that spoke to me.
 I was seduced by their dialogue and we planned to do _Gangster No.1_ together four years ago, before this whole spate of gangster films.
 The script they developed and wrote was quite extraordinary, then because of various political shenanigans we all removed ourselves from the project.
 But I stayed with the writers and they wrote _Sexy Beast_.
 The character of Don Logan was the hook of the film – he’s funny and tragic and puritanical, like a parking attendant putting a ticket on a windscreen.
 He’s that officious little worm and Ben Kingsley plays him very well.